Gunivers/Bookshelf/docs/modules/hitbox.md

   **Return**: Success or failure.
 ```

-*Say My name is Pavel if you are inside a block:*
+*Say "My name is Pavel" if you are inside a block:*

 ```mcfunction
 execute if function #bs.hitbox:is_in_block run say My name is Pavel